If you’ve done any research into improving network security, you’ve probably seen one suggestion repeated again and again: close your open ports.

 While other services only focus on web applications, BitSight provides a more comprehensive view that includes LDAP, remote desktop access, building automation software, IoT devices, and other known targets that can compromise a system.
 Cyber criminals don’t limit their attacks to web applications, so detection systems shouldn’t either.

-What do open ports say about overall security?
+What do open ports say about overall cybersecurity?

 If an organization has more open ports than the average organization in its industry, it’s more likely to experience a data breach.